coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Simplex Algorithm.md

 (Just watch the video for this one, I can't write notes for this that are any more useful than the video) [Click here for video](zeroSlackVideo.mp4)
 The rule:
-Pick a row with zero slack if the co-efficient for the entering variable is positive (the number you divided by to get the slack, the one in the crossover between the row and column).
-If none of the zero slack rows have a positive entering variable, then we can choose the entering variable like usual (i.e. pick the one with the smallest positive slack).
+You must pick a row with zero slack **if** the co-efficient for the entering variable is positive (the number in the pivot column on that row).
+If none of the zero slack rows have a positive entering variable, then we choose the entering variable like usual (i.e. pick the one with the smallest positive slack).